-Kafka Connect Filter (Kafka) SMT for Confluent Cloud
+Kafka Connect Filter (Kafka) SMT Usage Reference for Confluent Cloud

 Description

-Drops all records, filtering them from subsequent transformations in the chain.
-This is intended to be used conditionally to filter out records matching (or not matching) a predicate.
+The Filter SMT drops all records, filtering them from subsequent transformations in the chain.
+It is used conditionally to filter out records matching (or not matching) a predicate.

 Predicates

-Transformations can be configured with predicates so that the transformation is applied only to records which satisfy a condition.
-You can use predicates in a transformation chain and, when combined with the Apache Kafka® Filter, predicates can conditionally filter out specific records.
+A predicate is a condition evaluated against each record.
+A transformation configured with a predicate is applied only to records that satisfy it.
+Transformations can be combined with predicates in a chain and, when used with the Apache Kafka® Filter, predicates can conditionally filter out records.

 Predicates are specified in the connector configuration.
 The following properties are used: